Cheap Trick: 2000s

+2010s

 On July 17, 2011, at Canada's Bluesfest in Ottawa, Ontario, a thunderstorm blew through the festival area 20 minutes into the band's set.
 The band and crew were on the stage when, without warning, the 40-ton roof fell.
 It fell away from the audience and landed on the band's truck, which was parked alongside the back of the stage.
 The van broke the fall and allowed everyone about 30 seconds to escape.

 Carlos filed a lawsuit against his former bandmates in 2013.
 He claimed that even though they claimed that he was departed from Cheap Trick, he was not being allowed to participate in band-related activities, including recording.
 The remaining three members of Cheap Trick filed a countersuit, seeking a legal affirmation of their removal of Carlos.
 Their lawsuit was dismissed in late 2013.
 The legal dispute was eventually settled.
 Following the settlement, Carlos did not record or tour with them.
 The three remaining members decided they would continue Cheap Trick as a trio.

-Hall of Fame induction and later years (2016–present)

 Cheap Trick performs live at Rockfest 80's in Pembroke Pines, Florida on November 4, 2017.

 On April 1, 2016, the band released its first album in five years, Bang, Zoom, Crazy...
 Hello.
 They released a single, "No Direction Home", as a teaser for the album.
 The album was the band's first record on a major label in 22 years.
 Daxx Nielsen played drums on the album.

 On April 8, 2016, Cheap Trick was inducted into the Rock and Roll Hall of Fame.

 On June 16, 2017, the band released the album We're All Alright!.
 Daxx Nielsen played drums on the album.
 In August 2017, the band appeared on Insane Clown Posse's single "Black Blizzard".
 On October 20, 2017, the band released a Christmas album, Christmas Christmas.

+2020s

 On January 29, 2021, Cheap Trick released the single "Light Up the Fire" in the run up to their album In Another World which was released on April 9, 2021.

 The band was announced as part of the 2021 Australian concert series, Under the Southern Stars, alongside Bush and Stone Temple Pilots.
 They replaced original headliners Live on the bill.
 In April 2021, the concert series was postponed to 2022.

 When Petersson was sidelined from touring in 2021 due to open-heart surgery.
 Zander's son, Robin Taylor Zander, filled in for him on tour.

-All Washed Up, the band's twenty-first studio album, will be released on November 14, 2025.
+All Washed Up, the band's twenty-first studio album, was released on November 14, 2025.
 It was preceded by the first single, "Twelve Gates".
+It was followed by the All Washed Up Tour, where the band performed at multiple locations in North America in 2026.